Tone Detector

 Given the platform was undergoing some infrastructure upgrades, we strategised to use an off-the-shelf AI model that didn’t depend on the upgrades.
 We prioritised the feature to analyse the tone on message copy.

-future of tone dectector
+Future of tone dectector

 I explored more ideas to unlock value in analysing the tone of voice of messages.
 In reading up on Natural Language Processing, if we combined the tone analysis score on message copy (input) to the success of the messages (output), we could identify: